 Two of his recent projects are the adventure travel company Baja My Love, and The Hydrophone, a 10-episode podcast produced during the Covid-19 pandemic in which Hauser chats with inspiring people whose work connects to the ocean.

-Jorge is also part of The Reef, Only One’s network of ocean ambassadors helping to support vital stories, solutions, and campaigns around the world.
+Jorge is also part of Only One’s network of ocean ambassadors helping to support vital stories, solutions, and campaigns around the world.

 This interview was condensed and edited for clarity.